 Intent parameters that must be handled for a built-in intent are highly recommended when your app supports functionality related to those parameters.
 Also, intent parameters that must be handled do not need to be handled in all functionality that uses that intent.

 your app to handle the

 can still implement the same intent in your app with no parameters, as long as

 for this intent.
 You might do this if you wanted to handle user queries without

 specific exercises, like "Ask ExampleApp what exercises I did yesterday".

-The Google Assistant does its best to provide the most relevant information to the user when returning parameter values to your app.
+Google Assistant does its best to provide the most relevant information to the user when returning parameter values to your app.
 For example, user queries for ordering pizza from ExampleRestaurant's mobile app don't always include a location.
-To better serve the user, the Assistant may choose to provide latitude and longitude values of the nearest ExampleRestaurant to that app.
+To better serve the user, Assistant may choose to provide latitude and longitude values of the nearest ExampleRestaurant to that app.

 As an additional requirement, your app should not directly perform an action that modifies a user's real-world state (for example, transferring money, placing an order, or sending a message) without first confirming with the user.